Innixma/autogluon-doc-utils/README.md

 Once this is completed, when exporting a .key file to PDF on your system, it should appear identical to the PDF cached in this repo.
 If it does not, then the fonts may not be properly installed.

+To make the JPEG file, open the PDF and export to JPEG, specify quality to best with 300 pixels/inch.